mirageglobe/butlerfox/README.md

 # Guidelines #

-- To enable a simple tool that runs common commands with best practises
-- To enable best practice security lockdowns

 if you wish to contribute to samurai, you can use the vagrantfile to fire up and test samurai.
 Feel free to suggest commands.
 You can read more about vagrant at http://docs.vagrantup.com/v2/getting-started/index.html

 to start vagrant: